-The FDA & Breast Implants – This page outlines the history of regulation of breast implants in the U.S. by the Food and Drug Administration (FDA), and includes transcripts of FDA advisory committee meetings.
+The FDA & Breast Implants: The First 50 Years – This page outlines the history of regulation of breast implants in the U.S. by the Food and Drug Administration (FDA), and includes transcripts of FDA advisory committee meetings.

 Scientific Research – Read scientific articles about breast implants from academic journals.

 FDA Study Shows That Most Silicone Gel Filled Breast Implants Rupture – While the Food and Drug Administration (FDA) has warned consumers that “breast implants do not last a lifetime,” new FDA studies by Dr. Lori Brown and her colleagues indicate that most women with silicone gel-filled breast implants will have at least one broken implant within 10 years.

 Ruptured Silicone Breast Implants Linked to Debilitating Diseases – By Rachael Flynn, MPH and Diana Zuckerman, Ph.D.
 The first study to systematically evaluate the health of women with ruptured breast implants has raised serious concerns about silicone implants.
 A team of scientists led by Dr. Lori Brown of the Food and Drug Administration (FDA) reported that women whose ruptured breast implants leaked silicone outside […]